Hyperobjekt/el-map/CONTRIBUTING.md

     users should see a "flag" (a warning to provide context for a particular data point).
     `base.json` has "flag configs" that dictate which geos and metrics are relevant for each flag.
-    `base.json` also contains copy (items of format "FLAG*{flagName}*{flagValue}") indicating what copy should be displayed for data that meets a particular flag's criteria.
+    `base.json` also contains copy (items of format "FLAG*{flagName}*{flagValue}") indicating what copy should be displayed for data with a [flagName] value equal to [flagValue].
     - a file marking the 99th percentile of each metric, per geo per year. data within the scope of the "outliers" flag will be flagged when values exceed these 99th percentile thresholds, as determined in `getCutoffFlagValue`.